Experiencing the wonderful world of wine

 Day 1: Route des Grands Crus, 60 km made even more beautiful in autumn

 Choosing to explore the Route des Grands Crus (Route of the Great Wines) is about exploring thousands of years of history!
-Go either by car or cycle along the Voie des Vignes to discover how the vine has been cultivated here over the centuries, and learn about the many traditions and heritage.
+Go either by car or cycle along the Voie des Vignes to learn all about how the vine has been cultivated here over the centuries, and find out about the many winegrowing traditions.

 Explore, observe and taste this winegrowing terroir at your own pace.
 Stop off at Pommard, Meursault, Chassagne-Montrachet… the villages bearing the same names as the legendary appellations.